 “No—GET UP!”
 She said with much more intensity, and she wasn’t whispering now.

 Louis worried she’d wake up their parents, pushed himself up off the mattress, threw off his covers, and crawled out of bed.

 “What do you want, Faith?
-It’s the middle of the night!”
-Irritation was obvious in his tone.
+It’s the middle of the night!” his words cold and intense.

 “Come look,” Faith said excitedly, pulling on his arm since he wasn’t moving fast enough for her.

 “Okay, okay,” he said, “but keep it down will ya?”
 Without answering him, she led him directly to the bathroom, practically dancing down the hall in her excitement.
-He glanced up, and then stopped short.
-He couldn’t move.
+He glanced up, and then stopped short, frozen to the spot!
 He couldn’t believe his eyes!